jonathonp3/sirius-os-pia-installer/README.md

    - Restarts the systemd VPN daemon.
    - Checks for updates at boot and skips installation when nothing new is available.

-The installer includes cleanup logic designed to work cleanly on OSTree/atomic systems.
-It bypasses rpm-ostree sandbox limitations by deferring cleanup to the next boot phase via a systemd oneshot workflow.
-This enables zero-touch deletion: after you remove the RPM and reboot, the uninstall runs automatically without manual steps.
+## OSTree behavior

+    - Install/provision writes runtime state under `/var/opt/piavpn` and uses `/var` for persistence across deployments.
+    - Uninstall cleanup is deferred to a boot-time systemd oneshot so it still runs correctly after `rpm-ostree remove` and reboot.

 ## 🚀 Key Features

-- **Atomic-Native**: Built for OSTree-based systems.
+    - OSTree-Friendly: Designed for persistent deployment state on immutable systems.
-- **Idempotent**: Quick version checks with no boot-time impact when already up to date.
-- **Credential-Safe**: Updates binaries without altering your login session or settings.
+    - Idempotent: Checks for updates and skips work when nothing changed.
+    - Credential-Safe: Preserves credentials/settings while updating binaries.
-- **Universal**: Detects and adapts to both Atomic and Workstation environments.
+    - Universal: Adapts to Atomic and Workstation environments.

-## 📦 Building the RPM

 This project is built and hosted via [Fedora COPR](https://copr.fedorainfracloud.org/coprs/jonathonp3/sirius-os/).